-In his home, Edrian helps by carrying water, caring for children and caring for animals.
-He lives with his stepfather and his mother.
+Edrian lives with his stepfather and his mother.
+He is responsible for carrying water, caring for children and caring for animals.
 His stepfather is sometimes employed as a laborer and his mother maintains the home.
 There are 4 children in the family.

 Edrian lives on the plains of Plaridel St. Alang-Alang, Mandaue City, home to approximately 30,000 residents.
 Typical houses are constructed of wood and have thatched roofs.
 The primary ethnic groups and languages are Bisayan and Cebuano.

 The regional diet consists of fish, maize, rice and bread.
 Common health problems in this area include skin diseases, colds, coughs, abdominal parasites, diarrhea and eye irritations.
 Most adults are unemployed but some work in factories and earn the equivalent of $57 per month.
-This community needs employment opportunities.
+This community needs child labor laws and employment opportunities.

-Your sponsorship allows the staff of Mt.
-Olives Student Center to provide Edrian with Bible studies, dental checkups, vitamins, health instruction, nutritious meals, field trips, sports, etiquette training, leadership training, vocational education and tutoring.
+Your sponsorship allows the staff of Jesus in Mount Olives Student Center to provide Edrian with Bible studies, dental checkups, vitamins, health education, nutritious meals, field trips, sports, etiquette training, leadership training, vocational education and tutoring.
 The center staff will also provide fellowship meetings for the parents or guardians of Edrian.

 North to south, 7,107 islands spread over 1,150 miles in the western Pacific Ocean to make up the country of the Philippines.
 About 95 percent of the population lives on the 11 largest islands.
 In the tropical lowlands, the climate is usually hot, humid and rainy.